noheton/shepard/CONTRIBUTING.md

 After your contribution is accepted, your changes will be squashed into one commit anyway.

 While you are working on your contribution, others may merge their merge request.
-To keep up with current developments, it is a good idea to occasionally [rebase](https://docs.gitlab.com/ee/topics/git/git_rebase.html#git-rebase) your branch to the current master branch.
+To keep up with current developments, it is a good idea to occasionally [rebase](https://docs.gitlab.com/ee/topics/git/git_rebase.html#git-rebase) your branch to the current main branch.